cgarbin/cot6930-natural-language-processing/assignment2/README.md

 that is created using the entire dataset.
 The typical example is tf-idf.
 It uses the number of documents as part of its formula.

-In other cases, when we do not use the entire dataset for calculation we may get away with creating the document-term matrix with the complete train dataset.
-However, starting with splitting the train dataset first, then creating the separate document- termn matrix is a better practice that will avoid errors down the road, as we run more experiments.
+In other cases, when we do not use the entire dataset for calculations, we may get away with creating the document-term matrix with the complete train dataset.
+However, starting with splitting the train dataset first, then creating the separate document-term matrix is a better practice that will avoid errors down the road, as we run more experiments.

 Applying filter and classification together looks like the picture below.
-The major difference in this case is that first we split the original dataset into a train and a validation fold, then create the document-term matrix for each of them separately.
-Now the classifier only "sees" data is that part of the train fold.
+The major difference is that first we split the original dataset into a train and a validation fold, then create the document-term matrix for each of them separately.
+Now the classifier only "sees" data that are part of the train fold.

 ![Correct way to cross-validate in Weka](./pics/weka-cross-validation-correct.png)